Miss Beverly Hills Teen, Amulya Chava, began participating in beauty pageants at the age of sixteen. She loves reaching out to War Veterans.

 By Martin D’Souza | Opening Doorz Editorial | June 14, 2020

 Behind every successful woman… is a woman.
 Amulya Chava, from California, USA, is an example of woman power.
-Amulya, began participating in beauty pageants at age 16, two years ago.
+Amulya, began participating in beauty pageants at the age of 16, two years ago.
 Since then she has come a long way by way of confidence and the Miss Beverly Hills Teen Crown.

 Amulya’s parents immigrated to the US of A (Mississippi), from Telangana, Hyderabad.
 They moved to California when she was a year old.
 “Growing up, my mother has had a very big influence on who I am today.
 She faced a lot of problems after migrating but was able to find her way through that and raise me and my older sister.
 Mum has given us so much support emotionally and financially,” reveals Amulya, a political science student who has plans to attend law school.
 “Becoming a civil rights lawyer is been one of my biggest goals.”

-Apart from Beauty contests, Amulya, who confesses being very good at her mother tongue Telugu, has been actively involved in raising funds and awareness for American war veterans and their families.
-Recently, she was given an honorary recognition from a division of the Veterans of Foreign Wars organization for the work that she has done for her country’s soldiers and veterans.
+Apart from Beauty contests, Amulya, who confesses to being very good at her mother tongue Telugu, has been actively involved in raising funds and awareness for American war veterans and their families.
+Recently, she was given honorary recognition from a division of the Veterans of Foreign Wars organization for the work that she has done for her country’s soldiers and veterans.

 That’s not all, a few weeks ago, Soar, her first book was released.
 Soar, available on Amazon, deals with societal pressures young women, especially teenagers face during their growing-up years.

-For the past few weeks Amulya has been training online with Cocoaberry Talent and Academy, honing her skills with India’s finest Alesia and Anjali Raut.
+For the past few weeks, Amulya has been training online with Cocoaberry Talent and Academy, honing her skills with India’s finest Alesia and Anjali Raut.
 Her goal is to give Miss USA a shot.
-Commenting on the path she has began two years ago, Amulya says that she has become a different person.
+Commenting on the path she has begun two years ago, Amulya says that she has become a different person.
 “I would say that I started to really trust life’s plan for me.
 Before I entered pageants, I always liked to have things planned out.
 If it did not work out, I felt devastated.
 I now believe that things happen for a reason.
 I remember the first pageant I participated in, I lost and I was devastated.
-Later, I grew so much that I realised that if I had won the first time, I would not have grown.
+Later, I grew so much that I realized that if I had won the first time, I would not have grown.
 Looking back, I’m glad I lost the first pageant.
 You just need to work hard and have hope.”

 Opening Doorz connected with the confident Amulya Chava over telephone for a tête-à-tête.

-Getting on to the glam bandwagon…
+Getting on the glam bandwagon…

 One day when we were chatting, Mum casually said that I should try doing Pageants.
 I agreed and entered a local pageant just for fun, thinking I would move on after that.
 I ended up liking the entire vibe of the pageant world.
 The opportunity that you get to speak about yourself, the photo shoots… I enjoyed every moment of it.
 And here I am today, hoping to continue my journey.

-In these two years, I was crowned Miss World Kansas and went to the National Level to compete at Miss World America, where I ended in the Top 15.
+During these two years, I was crowned Miss World Kansas and went to the National Level to compete in Miss World America, where I ended in the Top 15.
 This was in October 2019.
-I was youngest national finalist, just 17 years old.
+I was the youngest national finalist, just 17 years old.
 It was a unique experience for me.
 I had never competed in a Miss Pageant.
 It made me more competitive.
 I was able to challenge myself with older girls who were much more experienced than me.
 Right after this contest, I competed in the Miss Beverly Hills contest and won!

 Reaching out to American War Veterans…

 I have a family member who served in the Indian Air Force for 30 years.
-I believe that the struggles the families face is similar in any part of the world; the pain of not having loved ones around you, of not being there around them on special occasions… It is very important that civilians like us show our appreciation for the people who serve our country.
-The Post Traumatic Stress Disorder (PTSD) and the associated common mental health issues common with war impact persons differently.
+I believe that the struggles the families face are similar in any part of the world; the pain of not having loved ones around you, of not being there around them on special occasions… It is very important that civilians like us show our appreciation for the people who serve our country.
+Post Traumatic Stress Disorder (PTSD) and the associated common mental health issues common with war impact persons differently.
 They can trigger traumatic events of the past and we need to stay sensitive to these people.
 They have been through a lot in their lives and we need to be compassionate about that.